mathgladiator/adama-lang/docs/docs/language-tour.md

 }
 ```

-This is great for cleaning up patterns within the global document, but this is insufficient for non-trivial games.
+The above example is great for cleaning up patterns within the global document, but this is insufficient for non-trivial games.
 The next step is to introduce a collection of records.
 Adama provides the notion of a table, and the above record can be used to create a table named **deck**.

 ```adama
 table<Card> deck;
 ```

-But this begs a question: how do records flow into the deck?
-Adama has a notion of events which can be associated with imperative code which is evaluated on events occurring.
+But this begs the question: how do records flow into the deck?
+Adama uses events that can be associated with developer code which is evaluated when event trigger.
 This code can then manipulate the document.

-One unique event within the lifetime of a document is the creation of the document, and this is done via a constructor (using the **@construct** keyword).
+One example of an event is the creation of the document.
+The event is created via a constructor (using the **@construct** identifier).
 This constructor can be used with an "ingestion" operator (**<-**) and some C style **for** loops.
+The following Adama code builds a table of Card records based on the JSON document structure:

 ```adama
 @construct {